logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/advanced_data_validation.md

 #### Setup Alerts

 While checking your feature engineering pipeline executed properly in the morning can be good enough in the development phase, it won't make the cut for demanding production use-cases.
-In Hopsworks, you can setup alerts if validation fails.
+In Hopsworks, you can setup alerts if ingestion fails or succeeds.

 First you will need to configure your preferred communication endpoint: slack, email or pagerduty.
 Check out [this page](../../../admin/alert.md) for more information on how to set it up.
-You can then set an alert on data ingestion success in the Feature Group holding rejected data for example.
+A typical use-case would be to add an alert on ingestion success to a Feature Group you created to hold data that failed validation.
+Here is a quick walkthrough:

+1. Go the Feature Group page in the UI
+2. Scroll down and click on the `Add an alert` button.
+3. Choose the trigger, receiver and severity and click save.

 ## Conclusion